TLR Double: Gilmore & Roberts and Jake MorleyFri 18th May 2018

 A relentless touring schedule has seen him play many stages and tours all over the world, from sellout hometown shows at London’s Bush Hall and house concerts in Switzerland, to some of Canada’s biggest festivals and the Hammersmith Apollo.

-His incisive songwriting initially led to a residency at London’s Ronnie Scott’s, where he built his audience, and gained him exposure on Radio 2, 6Music and Radio X, before releasing.
+His incisive songwriting initially led to a residency at London’s Ronnie Scott’s, where he built his audience, and gained him exposure on Radio 2, 6Music and Radio X.

 The years since the release of first album ‘Many Fish To Fry’ have taught him many lessons, evident in the introspective maturity of second album The Manual.